yunhuiguo/CVPR-2021-L2ID-Classification-Challenges/README.md

 ## Introduction

-The Cross-Domain Few-Shot Learning (CD-FSL) challenge benchmark includes data from the CropDiseases [1], EuroSAT [2], ISIC2018 [3-4], and ChestX [5] datasets, which covers plant disease images, satellite images, dermoscopic images of skin lesions, and X-ray images, respectively.
+We will have three tracks investigating cross-domain, multi-source settings as well as discrimination across a larger number of classes, bridging the gap between few-shot learning, domain adaptation, and semi-supervised learning.
+All tracks will include multiple sources and the use of unlabeled data to support semi-supervised algorithms.
+The Cross-Domain Few-Shot Learning (CD-FSL) challenge benchmark includes data from various domains.
 The selected datasets reflect real-world use cases for few-shot learning since collecting enough examples from above domains is often difficult, expensive, or in some cases not possible.

-In addition, they demonstrate the following spectrum of readily quantifiable domain shifts from ImageNet: 1) CropDiseases images are most similar as they include perspective color images of natural elements, but are more specialized than anything available in ImageNet, 2) EuroSAT images are less similar as they have lost perspective distortion, but are still color images of natural scenes, 3) ISIC2018 images are even less similar as they have lost perspective distortion and no longer represent natural scenes, and 4) ChestX images are the most dissimilar as they have lost perspective distortion, all color, and do not represent natural scenes.
+# <span style="color:red">Track 1: Cross-domain, *small* scale</span>

+## Description
+This setting is similar as the previous VL3 workshop challenge (https://www.learning-with-limited-labels.com/challenge), supporting teams that would like to continue development for cross-domain few-shot learning.
+However, we will have <b>multiple</b> sources rather than relying on ImageNet solely, with no explicit label overlap between sources and target.
+These additional sources remain consistent with prior literature, allowing results to be directly comparable to prior results (https://arxiv.org/abs/1912.07200)

 ## Datasets
 The following datasets are used for evaluation in this challenge: